jenkinsci/role-strategy-plugin/README.md

 * **Manage Item Roles and Permissions Templates** (`ITEM_ROLES_ADMIN`): Grants the ability to manage item roles and permission templates without requiring full Jenkins administrator access.
 * **Manage Agent Roles** (`AGENT_ROLES_ADMIN`): Grants the ability to manage agent roles without requiring full Jenkins administrator access.

+> [!NOTE]
+> These roles alone do not permit you to see the other role configurations.
+If you wish to see the other configurations in read-only format, you can include the `SYSTEM_READ` permission.

+For a detailed guide on setting up and testing delegated role management, including example configurations and test scenarios, see [Delegating Role Management](./docs/delegating-role-management/README.md).

+> [!NOTE]
+> These permissions are alternatives to `Jenkins.ADMINISTER` for role management tasks.
+Users with `Jenkins.ADMINISTER` always have full access to all role management functionality.
+> The `Jenkins.SYSTEM_READ` permission can be enabled either via a system property or by using the [Extended Read Permission Plugin](https://plugins.jenkins.io/extended-read-permission/).

 #### Enabling the optional permissions

 These permissions are disabled by default.
 To enable them, set the following system properties when starting Jenkins or via the script console: